 The Code provides a comprehensive set of conditions to support our goal to purchase coffee produced in a manner that is socially responsible, economically profitable and environmentally sustainable.

-By December 2018, more than 75% of our regular suppliers will have signed the OSC covering more than 90% of our volume.
+By December 2018, more than 75% of our regular suppliers signed the OSC covering more than 90% of our volume.
 The OSC is available in 7 languages (English, Spanish, French, Vietnamese, Portuguese, Bahassa Indonesia and Lao) and Olam Coffee Origins continue to be fully engaged in the implementation of the Code.

 Increasing climate temperatures can have a significant impact on coffee production.
 Equally, as with some other supply chains in emerging markets, low incomes among smallholder coffee growers can mean that they encroach into forest to grow more coffee to increase yields.